RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - Icons can only be submitted when a game doesn't already have one.
 If it does, you must use the [Icon Gauntlet](/guidelines/content/achievement-set-revisions#icon-gauntlet) instead.
 	- Exceptions can be made if the icon is a simple quality upgrade.
 But any kind of change in color or composition requires an Icon Gauntlet vote.
 - Remember that images should have the proper dimensions - 96x96 for icons, and whenever possible, the standard dimensions for a given system's screenshots, listed above.
-- Remember also that images need to be smaller than 1 MB in size.
+- Remember also that images need to be smaller than 1 MB in size for box art, or 4 MB for screenshots.

 ### Achievement Type